 Heroin addiction is on the rise in America, big time.
-Heroin is a depressant.
+Heroin is an opioid and a depressant.
 This means that it dampens the speed at which the user’s brain sends electrical signals to the other body parts.
 Because of this, the user feels pleasantly lethargic after they take a hit.
-Heroin can be snorted, smoked or directly injected into the blood stream.
-After injecting it into the bloodstream, it takes effect within seconds.
-This has made injection the popular way of abuse and it creates a stronger addiction.
-Most addicts fatally overdose through injection.

 - Cold sweats

 The sensation of withdrawal is compared to being under water and being oxygen deprived.
 But with the right attitude they can pass through the withdrawal period to freedom.